L-at-nnes/EquaSolver/README.md

 ### Basic Calculator

-The standard calculator supports all fundamental arithmetic operations.
-You can interact using either the on-screen buttons or your keyboard.
+The standard calculator supports arithmetic operations and scientific functions.
+Use the numeric keypad for basic calculations, and the scientific function buttons below for advanced operations like trigonometry, logarithms, and factorials.

 ### Solving Equations